In this article, readers will acquire the knowledge needed to know how to respond to a threat detection alert in the UniFi Network Controller.

 2. Once a traffic alert has been identified for action, select the alert.
 A detailed popup will come up that offers options related to the alert.

 Blacklist: This option in the IPS Dashboard will block traffic from the source IP that triggered the signature.
+This is an outright block on traffic sourced from this IP.
+Traffic from this source IP will not be allowed to enter the LAN from the internet.

 Block: This option in the IPS Dashboard will block traffic to the destination host IP and from the source host IP.
+This option will still allow traffic to other host IPs on the LAN.

 Blocking and Blacklisting are inserted as rules on the firewall.
 Navigate to Settings > Routing and Firewall > Firewall > WAN_IN or WAN_OUT to see.